 Instead of papers, contributors to this working session will prepare self-contained, low- or no-tech performance projects for presentation at the conference.
 The session’s work will take place in three parts.
 First, in advance of the conference, contributors will engage (both as pairs and as a full group) in preparatory conversations about the performance project and/or performance process that each contributor brings to the conference.
 Next, contributors will present their performance projects at the conference.
 Some of these performances will take place during an evening session early in the conference, while others (including site-specific, ongoing and durational work) will occur throughout the conference.
 All performances will be listed in the conference program and will draw their audience from ASTR members attending the conference.
 Finally, on the conference’s final day, the contributing performance-makers will gather (“working session”) to share in dialogue, response and critical reflection upon the work presented.

-To submit a proposal to this session, please send the following in a single document to Brian Herrera (email@example.com) not later than June 1, 2014.
+To submit a proposal to this session, please send the following in a single document to Brian Herrera (firstname.lastname@example.org)

 Facing the Other: Reconsidering Transracial Performance